WELCOME TO MY NEW HOME!

 The 4 design criteria

-To help guide discussions amongst the design team and project stakeholders, 4 design criteria were written out, helping to establish the storyline for the truck’s exterior development.
+To help guide discussions amongst the design team and project stakeholders, 4 design criteria were written out, helping to establish the storyline for the truck’s development.

 FINAL DESIGN